lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 I've done media processing in Python and PHP.
 It was never this powerful or easy.
 They have not built a set of ffmpeg bindings and called it good.
 They've built a framework for media processing with a focus on robust live streaming.
 Completely in tune with the historic strengths of Erlang.
 It is a design which tackles the difficult challenge first.
 The rest falls into place.

-If you tackle live streaming, you solve regular offline transcoding as a by-product.
+They tackled live streaming and they solved regular offline transcoding as a by-product.

 ## Getting crafty: Machine Learning